Sarthak03shah/Music-Store-Dataset-Analysis-with-SQL/README.md

 Key findings include:

-The most popular genre of music is "Rock".
+1.The most popular genre of music is "Rock".

-The most popular artist is "Queens".
+2. The most popular artist is "Queens".

-The most popular song is "War Pigs".
+3. The most popular song is "War Pigs".

-The average price of an album is $1.
+4. The average price of an album is $1.

-The most popular country for music purchases is the United States.
+5. The most popular country for music purchases is the United States.

 ## How to Use This Repository